yaya2devops/aws-cloud-project-bootcamp/_docs/assets/README.md

 > The link is broken because it was linked to the "week6-7" tag, which no longer exists.
 I split it into two separate weeks [6](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week6) and [7](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week7) for better organization.

-### Assets Progression
+## Assets Progression

-After creating 16 creative essays, here are four potential changes:
+Having crafted 16 creative essays, I have identified four potential changes that truly exemplify my qualities and characteristics.

 <img src="all-samples.png">

 # Cruddur Project Banner
+This creation is credited to the bootcamp organizer.

 <img src="cruddur-banner.jpg">